SAR image interpretation and flood mapping#

 • Create a water mask from the “Before” VV band, then difference the two vector layers to calculate the estimated change in water area (i.e., the flood extent)

 • Similar to how we used the dB images to map water extent, use the NDWI to create a water mask from the “Before” and “After” Landsat images, difference the resulting vector layers, and compare the results to the difference between the SAR water masks.
+Remember that you will need to convert the landsat bands to TOA reflectance before calculating the NDWI!

 • Extra credit: using a DEM and the estimated flood extents, calculate the flood depth and volume.